Identify the property illustrated in each statement. Assume all v... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Identify the property illustrated in each statement.
 Assume all variables represent real numbers.
-5 + √3 is a real number.
+1 1 (5x) ( — ) = 5 ( x • — ) x x

 Verified Solution